How to Treat Excessive Sweat

 Excessive sweating is a condition known as hyperhidrosis.
 This distressing condition causes you to drip sweat even when it's not hot and you're not exercising.
 Excessive sweating can be caused by overactive thyroid, diabetes, heart failure and anxiety, but sometimes, doctors don't know the cause.

 If you sweat too much, you can try a few things at home.
 Make sure you bathe once or twice a day with soap and water.
 Use a deodorant with antiperspirant.
-Antiperspirants like Certain Dri are very strong and should help control excess sweat.
+Antiperspirants are very strong and should help control excess sweat.
 Wear cotton clothing so your skin can breathe.
 When you exercise, try a material that helps wick moisture from your skin.
 Limit hot drinks during the day, and keep an extra shirt at work or school, for days when you sweat through.

 If sweating is still an embarrassing problem, talk with your doctor.
 He can prescribe a prescription antiperspirant, electricity, botox injections or a medication that will prevent your sweat glands from overproducing.